stashed/docs/docs/addons/etcd/tls/index.md

 ### Deploy Etcd

 At first, let's deploy an Etcd cluster.
-Here, we will use a StatefulSet and a Service for deploying an Etcd cluster consisting of three members.
+Here, we will use a StatefulSet and a Service to deploy an Etcd cluster consisting of three members.
 The Service is used for handling peer communications and client requests.

-Let's deploy an Etcd cluster named `etcd-tls` using a StatefulSet and a Service  from the YAML manifest as below,
+Here, are the sample YAMLs that we are going to use to deploy the Etcd cluster,

 ```yaml
 apiVersion: v1